Facelift surgery: risks, benefits, and everything else you need to know

 Facelift surgery, also known as rhytidectomy, is a cosmetic procedure that is done to give the face a younger appearance.

 A facelift focuses on an area of the face that is commonly known as the “jowls”, it can tighten hanging, loose skin around the jaw area.
-Deep creases are also removed around the nose and mouth, excess fat and skin around the chin and neck are also affected.
+Deep creases are also removed around the nose and mouth, and excess fat and skin around the chin and neck are also affected.

-The face can lose its youthful look due to many factors, including thinning skin, facial fat loss, sun damage, smoking, gravity, and can even be caused by stress.
+The face can lose its youthful look due to many factors, including thinning skin, facial fat loss, sun damage, smoking, and gravity, and can even be caused by stress.

 In combination with surgical procedures that affect the eyelids, brows, cheeks, and forehead, the facelift procedure can tighten these underlying issues.

 New methods and techniques are being developed constantly, this is done to improve cosmetic surgery procedures.
 Depending on your desired results, the facelift procedure can vary.
 The procedure begins with a local anesthetic and sedatives or your doctor will use general anesthesia.